 On the understanding of sound in the film world:

 “Abroad, for example, someone like George Lucas, or someone like Spielberg has understood the power of sound.
 George Lucas is one person who built his entire empire with sound, just sound, understanding sound.
 And I am very, very sad, and very, very, anguished with fact that none of us in this industry has understood it.
 Especially because we have the greatest tradition of sound.”

 On synched sound:

 “How are you treating your audience?
 At the end of the day, whether you are doing live sound or not doing live sound pertains to that.
 There’s an audience who is paying 100 rupees for your ticket.
 And they want to come and watch your film.
 And what you are giving them is not the honest, true performance of the actor.
 It is like you going for a Michael Jackson performance, and he is playing a CD and doing a lip-sync.
 You cannot treat your audience so bad.
 You are in an interactive space.
 How are you treating your actors?
 Are they actors or mimers?
 If they are actors, they should do their job of acting, and you should take all the effort possible to capture their performance, truthfully and genuinely.
 That is where I come in, and say the only possible way of doing that is recording cinema live.”

 Sound is so much more than just the music that you hear in films.
 It is a highly complex subject that requires you to take a deeper look into the aspects that make the ‘complete package’.
 It needs you to observe the things around you from a ‘sound’ perspective.
 After all, the ‘audio’ is what makes the AV experience complete.

 Are you ready to give it your all like Resul has?
-Visit the Jamuura blog for more such brilliant interviews and explore the whole gamut of sound engineering courses we offer at Seamedu School of Pro-Expressionism in Pune and Bangalore.
+Visit the Jamuura blog for more such brilliant interviews and explore the whole gamut of sound engineering courses in Bengaluru, Chandigarh, Pune and Mumbai offered by Seamedu School of Pro-Expressionism.